infopark/scrivito_elastic_slider_widget/README.md

 - ObjClass Image (migration, model)
 - ObjClass Widget (migration, model)
-- at least one ObjClass that has a an attribute with type :widget
+- at least one ObjClass that has a an attribute with type :widget Newer versions of the scrivito_sdk already provide some of these things.

+Use Bootstrap in your Rails App.

-## Usage
+## Steps for Usage

-Insert the Widget 'Elastic Slider' and put several 'Image Panels for Elastic Slider' into it.
+- Insert the Widget 'Elastic Slider' and put several 'Image Panels for Elastic Slider' into it.
-Edit each Panel's Widget Properties to set Image, Headline, Button Text and Button Link as desired or use inline editing.
+- Edit each Panel's Widget Properties to set Image, Headline, Button Text and Button Link or use inline editing.
-Switching into View Mode should show you the Slider in action.
+- Switching into View Mode should show you the Slider in action.